-&lt;sup>1 The study by Guimarães, Figueiredo, and Woodward (2007) is the only other study we are aware of that looks at spatial clustering at the establishment level.
+4 The study by Guimarães, Figueiredo, and Woodward (2007) is the only other study we are aware of that looks at spatial clustering at the establishment level.
 Specifically, they look at the geographic concentration of over 45,000 plants in 1999 for concelhos (counties) in Portugal.

-&lt;sup>2Duranton and Overman (2005) suggest five properties for a good index of concentration.
+5Duranton and Overman (2005) suggest five properties for a good index of concentration.
 The index should (1) be comparable across industries, (2) control for overall concentration of industry, (3) control for industrial concentration, (4) be unbiased with respect to scale and aggregation, and (5) test for the significance of the results.
+It can be shown that the index of concentration used in this study satisfies these conditions.

-&lt;sup>3 In some cases, a company reported multiple labs at the same address.
+6 In some cases, a company reported multiple labs at the same address.
 For the analysis presented in this paper, we treated these cases as separate labs.
-As a robustness check, we also generated a map in which multiple labs owned
+As a robustness check, we also generated a map in which multiple labs owned by the same company and with a common street address were treated as a single lab.
+This reduces our lab count to 951.
+We repeated all of our analyses using this alternative map and found essentially the same results.